-Parents
+Parents/Carers

-Parents have the right to information regarding school policy and procedures designed to meet the needs of their child.
+Parents/Carers have the right to information regarding school policy and procedures designed to meet the needs of their child.
 The school should work closely with parents to ensure that all aspects of the care procedure are shared and understood.
+An intimate care plan will be created and drawn up in discussion with parents/carers.

 Parents have a responsibility to ensure that all relevant information is provided to help the school assist their child in an appropriate way.
-Parents should meet the adult/s who will provide intimate care to the child, and be informed of the school's arrangements in the event of this person/s being absent.
+Parents should meet the adult/s who will provide intimate care to the child and be informed of the school's arrangements in the event of this person/s being absent.
 It is critical that this is included in the medical needs plan for each child.